mmbman/Katagiri/1979-06-13-Fukanzazengi-Talk-5.md

 **Same person**: So we don’t say “I just made a judgment” *[unintelligible]*

-**Katagiri**: Beyond judgment or not, thought incoming.
+**Katagiri**: Beyond judgment or not, thought is coming [up].
 Thoughts and judgement come up because *you* do zazen.
 Let’s return to the point, the root.
 You do zazen, that’s why thoughts come up, judgement comes up.
 So the important point is, not to involve in thoughts and ideas; let’s involve in zazen itself.
-According to the Gensha story, not being involved in the sound of the raindrops, which is called “Ouch.”
+According to the Gensha story, [this is] not being involved in the sound of the raindrops, which is called *ouch*.

 **Same person**: You’re saying the thoughts and judgements are a result of doing zazen, but they are not zazen itself?